dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     assign to the variable introduced by an initializing formal inside the initializer list.*

+    *It's still possible for a user to observe that a guard sees a different variable than the body if the guard closes over its variable and the body assigns to the body's variable.
+Preventing that by disallowing capturing a pattern variable in a guard would get in the way of common use cases like calling `Iterable.where()` or `Iterable.any()` in a guard.
+Preventing it by disallowing assignment in the body would be confusing for a variable that isn't declared `final` and might usefully be assigned.
+Instead, we minimize the chances of a user seeing that the guard has its own variable by disallowing assignment and accept that in rare cases, a user may still observe that the guard sees a different variable.*

     If the body of a switch statement or expression is reached through only a single case, then it is executed in a new scope whose enclosing scope is the case scope of that case.
 Otherwise, the body is executed in a new scope